 But after doing all the steps I usually did to ease the discomfort, the tightening wasn’t going away.

 With twins, especially high-risk twins, delivery becomes even more unexpected.
 You could be in your doctor’s office when she announces you’re delivering that day.
 Or you could find yourself nearing 38 weeks, counting down the days until you’re able to deliver.

-So how do you know if you’re actually in labor?
-Take a look at a few symptoms I learned about being in labor with twins:
+So how do you know if you’re in labor?
+Take a look at a few signs labor is near with twins:

 Braxton Hicks feels like a painless, mild tightening in your uterus and can happen as early as the second trimester.
 They’re “practice contractions”—your uterus is tightening to prepare for labor.
 Some women experience this while others don’t at all.

 If you feel a tightening in your uterus, see if it’s Braxton Hicks or the real onset of labor.
 Braxton Hicks contractions are irregular and come and go at erratic times.